openvinotoolkit/model_server/docs/host.md

 # Starting Model Server Locally {#ovms_docs_baremetal}

-OpenVINO™ Model Server includes a C++ implementation of gRPC and RESTful API interfaces defined by TensorFlow Serving.
-In the backend, it uses OpenVINO&trade; Runtime libraries from OpenVINO&trade; toolkit, which speeds up the execution on CPU, and enables it on iGPU and Movidius devices.

-OpenVINO Model Server can be hosted on a bare metal server, virtual machine, or inside a docker container.
-It is also suitable for landing in the Kubernetes environment.

-**Before you start:**

 OpenVINO Model Server execution on baremetal is tested on Ubuntu 20.04.x.
 For other operating systems we recommend using [OVMS docker containers](./docker_container.md).

 For supported hardware, refer to [supported configurations](https://docs.openvino.ai/2022.2/_docs_IE_DG_supported_plugins_Supported_Devices.html).

 Always verify if your model is supported by the VPU Plugins and convert it to the OpenVINO format, using [OpenVINO Model Optimizer](https://software.intel.com/en-us/articles/OpenVINO-ModelOptimizer).

 ## Installing Model Server <a name="model-server-installation"></a>

-- Clone model server git repository.
+1. Clone model server git repository.
-- Navigate to the model server directory.
+2. Navigate to the model server directory.
-- To install Model Server, you can either use a precompiled binary or build it on your own, in a Docker container.
+3. To install Model Server, you can either use a precompiled binary or build it on your own, in a Docker container.
-- Navigate to the folder containing the binary package and unpack the included `tar.gz` file.
+4. Navigate to the folder containing the binary package and unpack the included `tar.gz` file.

-Here is an example of this process:
+You can build your own Docker image executing the `make docker_build` command in the [git repository root folder](https://github.com/openvinotoolkit/model_server).

+Run the following commands to build model server:

 ```bash